guynir42/AstroRetriever/README.md

 If the name of the source is the same across both catalogs, the data will not be saved twice.
-The reason to combine sources by their RA is to make sure the source data is spread out across a finite number of files, without making any of the files too large to handle.
+The reason to combine sources by their RA is to make sure the source data is spread out across a manageable number of files, without making any of the files too large.
 This allows separate threads to download data for different sources and still keep multiple sources organized into a single file.

+Note that we always save all raw data for a given source, from a given observatory, into a single file, and a single key (HDF5 group).
+This makes it easier to keep track of the raw data, that is potentially re-used across multiple projects or versions.
+The data products derived from the raw data (e.g., reduced lightcurves) could have multiple keys/groups for the same source, as explained below.

 ### Reduced files and other products